ElenaShadskaja/tutorials/tutorials/devdest-test02/regression-tutorial.md

 ### You will learn  4444
 1. How to use HANA Studio Pe1rspectives
 2. How to create a connectiodn to the gHAhNA back endddв
-3. Getting starhted with the HANA Web based development workbench [Primer] [id]:
+3. Getting starhted with the HANA Web based development workbench [Image] [Primer] [id]:

 [id]: http://tut.by

 <http://tut.by>